ritakuo/searchEngine_autocomplete_nGram/README.md

 ## tl&dr
 - this is a full stack project(backend, frontend, database) that will demonstrate the search engine autocomplete feature
 - I use AWS EMR, S3, RDS to get the output, but you can use any infrastrure.
-- VERY IMPORTANT: if you uses AWS EMR like I do, Remember to TERMINATE instances when you done.
-(I got charged $60 USD for it just in 2 days :( )
+- VERY IMPORTANT: if you uses AWS EMR like I do, Remember to TERMINATE instances after job complete.

 ## about nGram